 Currently, speculatedwhether the new Pro models of the iPhone 12 series will have 120Hz displays.
 Screenshots of the camera and display settings have now surfaced.
 The notch was also revealed.

 Well-known leaker Jon Prosser recently posted screenshots on Twitter that allegedly show the camera and display settings of an iPhone 12 Pro Max model in the PVT phase.
-According to this, the device is currently in Production Validation Test - before moving on to production verification.
-If the screenshots are genuine, they confirm the LiDAR scanner.
-The settings have a toggle switch to enable "LiDAR" for "assisted autofocus and subject detection for video and night mode."
+According to the report, the device is currently in Production Validation Testing before moving on to production verification.
+If the screenshots are authentic, they confirm the presence of the LiDAR scanner.
+The settings include a toggle switch to enable "LiDAR" for "assisted autofocus and scene detection for video and night mode."

-In addition, some of the models are said to have a 120Hz display while another range still relies on the 60Hz screen.
-As can be seen in the screenshot, there is also an option for "Enable high refresh rate" and "Enable adaptive refresh rate", a setting that states that "the device will change the refresh rate from 120Hz to 60Hz in accordance with the content displayed on the screen".
+Additionally, some models will reportedly feature a 120Hz display, while others will still rely on a 60Hz screen.
+As shown in the screenshot, there's also an option for "Enable High Refresh Rate" and "Enable Adaptive Refresh Rate," a setting that states "the device will change the refresh rate from 120Hz to 60Hz according to the content displayed on the screen."

 iPhone 12: Speculation about the notch